capta1nLz/KanColle_FleetResourceCalculator/README.md

 Calculator also allows users to save the fleet they entered and load the fleet to the current editor.

+*New* You can now praise the machine god and let him bless your pc's machine spirit.
+Giving you better chance in the construction.

 Data will be updated irregularly.

 UI is written in Chinese at the this time, but preped for localization.